Candl02.gif (3436 bytes)

 Requests from Schools, Teachers and Students

-An example of the S.V.A.'s received requests is as follows: A social studies teacher from Hamilton Regional High School in Hamilton, Massachusetts calls on Thursday morning at 11 a.m., November 14, 2002, on behalf of a Gay -- yes, capital "G", we are a "people" -- 16-year-young student, who is doing a term paper on the late-1960's Stonewall Era and the 1969 Stonewall Rebellion.
+An example of the SVA's received requests is as follows: A social studies teacher from Hamilton Regional High School in Hamilton, Massachusetts calls on Thursday morning at 11 a.m., November 14, 2002, on behalf of a Gay -- yes, capital "G", we are a "people" -- 16-year-young student, who is doing a term paper on the late-1960's Stonewall Era and the 1969 Stonewall Rebellion.
 The student wants the teacher to arrange for him to interview an actual person who was present at least one of the five nights of that GLBT event.
 Immediately, the supportive and interested teacher is taught that the Stonewall uprising was a 'rebellion' not a 'riot'.
 Our educational program has already begun in this contact!
 By noon, the student has long-distance interviewed two Stonewall Rebellion Veterans...
 Jeremiah Newton and Terri Van Dyke, both officers of the S.V.A.
 All of the above is coordinated by S.V.A.
-President Williamson Henderson.
+President Willson L. Henderson.
 Notes of appreciation are received by the S.V.A.
 We receive these educational requests on a regular basis.

 Letter from S.V.A.
-President to a Community College for GLBT Event
+President to a Community College for G.L.B.T.
+Event

 Wednesday, 24 October 2007